 Tennis Elbow Exercises

-Tennis elbow exercises are an important part of rehabilitation and can help prevent tennis elbow.
+Tennis elbow exercises are an important part of rehabilitation and can help prevent tennis elbow from recurring.
+Both stretching and strengthening exercises are important and should only be done pain free.

 Wrist extensor stretch